Is Stress Wearing You Down? Your Teeth May Show Signs By Dr. Bobby Porter on October 22, 2020

 Charles A. Porter III, DDS and Robert E. Porter, DDS

 Dr. Charles Porter implements the latest developments and highest standards in dentistry.
-Working alongside his father, Dr. Robert Porter earned his DDS at UNC Adams School of Dentistry.
-He is certified in Spanish, and will gladly use Spanish throughout your visit if that makes you feel most comfortable.
+Now working alongside their father, Dr. Robert Porter and Dr. Rebecca Wilson earned their DDS degrees in 2020 and 2024.
 Our doctors are members of several prestigious organizations, including the:

 • American Dental Association